A-M-O-S/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat ./iacta | tail --lines=+3 | head -1 is used to print the thirs line of the file iacta echo "Best School" ls -la > ls_cwd_content writes into a the file ls_cwd_content, if it exists, it overwrites it and if it not there, it creates it
+cat ./iacta | tail --lines=+3 | head -1 is used to print the thirs line of the file iacta echo "Best School" ls -la > ls_cwd_content writes into a the file ls_cwd_content, if it exists, it overwrites it and if it not there, it creates it cat. /iacta |tail --lines=1 >> iacta is used to duplicate the last line of the file iacta